matlin100/send_email_for_all_gobs_list/README.md

 GMAIL_USER=your_email@gmail.com
 GMAIL_APP_PASSWORD=your_app_password

-### Steps Password
+### Steps to Create an App Password

 1. **Navigate to Google Security Settings**:
    - Access your Google Account security settings by visiting [Google Security Settings](https://myaccount.google.com/security).

 2. **Enable 2-Step Verification**:
    - If not already enabled, turn on 2-Step Verification to add an additional layer of security to your account.

 3. **Generate a New App Password**:
    - Return to the Security page, scroll down to find the “App passwords” section, and generate a new password.
 This is necessary if you are using 2-Step Verification.

 4. **Update Your .env File**:
-- Insert the generated password into your .env file under the variable `GMAIL_APP_PASSWORD`.
+   - Insert the generated password into your `.env` file under the variable `GMAIL_APP_PASSWORD`.

+Please ensure to keep your app passwords secure and never share them publicly.

 ### Setup Email List